Abdi Nageeye of the Netherlands and Sheila Chepkirui of Kenya win the New York City Marathon

 Vaughn was geared up to run Chicago before COVID-19 kept her from competing in that race.
 She was a late addition to this marathon.

-The 26.2-mile course took runners through all five boroughs of New York, starting in Staten Island and ending in Central Park.
+The 26.2-mile (42.2-kilometer) course took runners through all five boroughs of New York, starting in Staten Island and ending in Central Park.
 This is the 48th year the race has been in all five boroughs.
 Before that, the route was completely in Central Park when it began in 1970.
-The first race had only 55 finishers while more than 50,000 are expected to compete this year.
+The first race had only 55 finishers while more than 50,000 competed this year.

 The weather was perfect to run in with temperatures in the lower 40s when the race started.
 Last year, it was 61 degrees when the race started.